London in Spring: A Photo Diary

 Make sure to plan your trip for anywhere between March, April, and May.
 However, I think that April might be the perfect month, especially in its second part.

-That’s when my mother and I visited and took full advantage of the many blooms showing up around town.
+That’s when my mother and I visited and took full advantage of the many blooms around town.

 Where to stay in London?

-We chose to stay close to the Paddington train station because it was a more affordable area while offering easy access to most of the places we wanted to get to.
+We chose to stay close to the Paddington train station because it was a more affordable area that offered easy access to most of the places we wanted.

-It was within walking distance to Hyde Park, and we also saw a lot of the places that were on our list simply by walking.
-However, if you prefer getting around by public transportation, the area is well linked to most places on this list.
+It was within walking distance of Hyde Park, and we also saw many places on our list simply by walking.
+However, if you prefer public transportation, the area is well-connected to most places on this list.

 Here are 3 great options in the area: